 Our forums have been active since 2003.
 The boards are a friendly place where you can ask and answer questions about music, and talk about music-related issues.

 On the song and and artist entries, under the Songfacts® and Artistfacts® you will see a box where you can leave a comment.
 These don't get posted until they're reviewed and approved by a moderator.

 Songfacts® are bits of information about specific songs.
 The Artistfacts® are information about the performers.
 "Money For Nothing was the first song played on MTV Europe" is a Songfact.
 "Dire Straits took their name because it described their financial state at the time" is an Artistfact.
 If we have Artistfacts for an artist, you'll see a tab on the pages where you can view the Songfacts and lyrics.
 You can leave comments about the artist in this section if you're registered.

 When possible, we interview the songwriters.
 Many of these interviews are posted in full form in the Songwriter Interviews section.
-Other sources include books, magazines, newspaper articles, reference materials and publicity releases.
+Other sources include books, magazines, newspaper articles, liner notes, reference materials and publicity releases.

 Yes, we do screw up.
 If you notice a mistake, please send an email to email@example.com and let us know.
 This helps keep Songfacts as accurate as possible.

-The number for Chart Position is the highest position the song reached on the US and UK chart.
+The number for Chart Position is the highest position the song reached on the US Hot 100 and UK Official Chart.
 If there is no entry, it means the song did not chart, or we have not yet entered the chart information for it.
-Many newer songs will not have entries because they are still moving on the charts.
+Many newer songs will not have a position entered because they are still moving on the charts.

 It started around 1997 as a database of song information for a few disc jockeys in Hartford, Connecticut.
 This was just before the big, bad corporations came in and gutted radio stations, stripping them of their souls.
 But at the time, the studios were a treasure trove of song information, just horribly disorganized.